Houthi rebels attack Yemen security chief's home

 However there have been several clashes between Houthi rebels and security forces in Sanaa since the accord was signed.

-The rebels attacked National Security Chief’s Ali al-Ahmadi’s house in the city’s upscale Hadda neighborhood early on Saturday and clashes continued for two hours, the residents and security sources told Reuters.
+The rebels attacked National Security Chief’s Ali al-Ahmadi’s house in the city’s upscale Hadda neighbourhood early on Saturday and clashes continued for two hours, the residents and security sources told Reuters.

 One soldier and two insurgents were killed in the fighting, while 15 people - six soldiers and nine Houthis - were wounded, they said.